 We have identified the potential negative consequences of this measure as a drop in sales for the timber and paper industries and logistics sector.
 However, these consequences are less substantial than the positive effects.

-In total, the switchover benefits nine SDGs, with a particularly striking impact on certain sub-goals of SDGs 6, 12, 13, and 14, such as lowering water pollution, CO2 emissions, and the use of plastics.
+Our measures contribute to nine SDGs, with a particularly striking impact on certain sub-goals of SDGs 6,12,13 and 14, including lowering water pollution, CO2 emissions, and the use of plastics.

-The following diagram illustrates the positive impact that can be achieved in both our value chain and society through our commitment to human rights.
+The following diagram illustrates the positive impact that can be achieved in our value chain and beyond through our commitment to human rights.

-With such specific measures we have a chance to have an positive impact on SDGs 3 and 8 and contribute towards the recommendations of the United Nations Office of the High Commissioner for Human Rights.
+These activities help us meet SDGs 3 and 8 and implement the recommendations of the United Nations Office of the High Commissioner for Human Rights.
 More information on human rights can be found here.